codeboxrcodehub/cbxchangelog/README.txt

 == Changelog ==
+= 2.0.0 =
+* [fixed] Fixed saving only single changelog from dashboard edit screen
+* [new] Added new feature to resync release no/id with dashboard edit screen display index(from top to bottom)
+* [new] Added new feature to resync release no/id with dashboard edit screen display index(bottom top to top)
+* [new] Added new feature to delete all releases with one single click from the dashboard edit screen

 = 1.1.10 =
 * [fixed] Changelog added at top from edit screen save error fixed!
 [Sorry for the inconvenience]